MichaelBoitmann/IT6040_Project_ClubEx/README.md

 	- type in command ".\Scripts\activate"
 	- Example below of how it should look if your virtual enviroment is activated
 		- (IT6040_project_clubex) PS C:\users\joelh\desktop\IT6040_project_clubex
+2. Run Development Server
-	- In your browser go to "localhost:8000" you should see rocket ship landing page
+	- In your browser go to "localhost:8000" you should see an error
+	- windows powershell type in "python manage.py runserver"
+	- refresh your browser and you should see the project landing page